Does Home Insurance Cover Sewer Line Repair and Replacement?

 Sewer Backup Coverage (Water Backup Endorsement)

 A sewer backup occurs when sewage or water reverses course through your pipes and floods into your home through floor drains, toilets, or utility sinks.
-This is a nightmare scenario — sewage cleanup alone can run $3,000 to $10,000 or more.
+This is a nightmare scenario, and sewage cleanup alone can run $3,000 to $10,000 or more.

-A sewer backup endorsement (sometimes called water backup coverage) protects against the damage inside your home caused by this event — structural repairs, personal property, and sometimes temporary living expenses.
+A sewer backup endorsement (sometimes called water backup coverage) protects against the damage inside your home caused by this event.
+This includes damage to floors, walls, cabinets, drywall, and carpeting, plus damage to personal property like furniture and appliances such as the furnace or water heater.
 However, it does not pay to fix the sewer line or underground pipe that caused the backup.
+Learn more in our full water backup coverage guide.

 Sewer Line Coverage (Service Line Endorsement)

-A service line endorsement is designed specifically to cover the repair or replacement of the underground pipe itself — the digging, the repair, pipe replacement, and restoring your lawn afterward.
+A service line endorsement is designed specifically to cover the repair or replacement of the underground pipe itself, including the digging, the repair, pipe replacement, and restoring your lawn afterward.
 It does not cover the water damage inside your home that resulted from a backup.

 Sewer Backup Coverage